 Courses Offered: A Bachelor of Science degree in Biology with an emphasis in Aquatic Biology.
 The primary course study is a three-course program and also offers a Master's (Thesis and Comprehensive exam) and a Doctorate Program.

-Courses offered: Bachelor's degree in Earth and Planetary Science with a concentration on Marine Science.
-The topics covered are coastal pollution and its effects on the ocean, Marine organisms and wildlife and climate change.
-It's a wide area of study.
+Courses offered: They offer a Bachelor's degree in Earth and Planetary Science with a concentration in Marine Science.
+The topics covered are coastal pollution and its effects on the ocean, Marine organisms, wildlife, and climate change.